Celebrating Sixteen Years Online.

 • An estimate for the design work required in order to create the design and to detail the plans for the vessel as described.

-The following paragraphs describe our design process as well as the deliverable drawings and documents.
+The following paragraphs describe our design process, and outline the deliverable drawings and documents.

 Stage I - The Preliminary Design Study